cincanproject/tools/README.md

 For adding a new tool or upgrading the version of existing one, see [CONTRIBUTING.md](CONTRIBUTING.md)

+For running these tools, take an additional look for [cincan-command.](https://gitlab.com/CinCan/cincan-command)

 ## Description of the current tools
 ### Linux tools